hhko/beyondcode/README.md

 [![build](https://github.com/hhko/better-code-with-ddd/actions/workflows/build.yml/badge.svg)](https://github.com/hhko/better-code-with-ddd/actions/workflows/build.yml)

+> Make It Work, Make It Right, Make It Fast

 A beautiful journey to writing **wise code that works**
 - **`The source code structure`** should be as clear as **`a book’s table of contents`**, making it easy to understand the domain and system.
 - **`Test code`** should act as **`a manual`** for understanding business rules.